ml#

 Collection of functions to load pretrained models to use in the scPortrait environment.

-Load binary autophagy classification model published as Model 2.1 in original SPARCS publication.
+Load binary autophagy classification model from original SPARCS publication.

 References